lyon-fnal/docker/c67Base/README.md

-# Docker c67BaseExtCvmfs
+# c67Base

-Image name: c67baseextcvmfs
+Image name: squark/c67base

-Centos 6.7 - Base - External CVMFS
+Centos 6.7 - Base

-Creates an image from centos 6.7 that installs enough packages that you can  build and run gm2 software with a release from CVMFS.
-CVMFS is external, that is you must run the container with the `--volume (-v)` option to see your host machine's CVMFS installation (see below for an example).
+Creates an image from centos 6.7 that installs enough packages that you can  build and run gm2 software, so long as there's a gm2 ups repository (release) somewhere on your host that the container can access.
+That is you must run the container with the `--volume (-v)` option pointing to the path to the gm2 ups repository.

+The intended use case is to mount the ups repository on the host system via CVMFS to `/cvmfs/gm2.opensciencegrid.org` and make that accessible to the container.

 If you are using a Mac, you must prepare the docker virtual machine to make your host's CVMFS visible.
 Here's how to do this with a standard Mac docker installation (launch "Docker Quickstart Terminal")...